From blank document to finished chapter.

 What happens if an error can't be fixed?+

-After a maximum of 3 fix attempts, the scene is flagged with open warnings.
+If something cannot be resolved automatically, the scene is flagged with open warnings.
 You can manually edit it or send it through the system again.

 How does memory work across multiple volumes?+